With our Singular integration you can:

 You can test the Singular integration end-to-end before going live.
 It's recommended that you test the integration is working properly for new users, and any existing users that may update their app to a new version.

-Before you test the integration, make sure you have a Singular API key set in the "Sandbox API key" field in RevenueCat.
+Before you test the integration, make sure you have a Singular SDK key set in the "Sandbox API key" field in RevenueCat.
 This is required if you want the integration to trigger for sandbox purchases.

 Simulate a new user installing your app, and go through your app flow to complete a sandbox purchase.